YOUR HOME, YOUR NETWORK

 Daniels Alumni Mentoring is a unique opportunity for alumni to share their professional experience with current students.
 Mentoring alumni represent a wide array of industries, companies, job functions and experiences.
 These mentors play an active role in your development as a student and professional.

 DU is proud to have 17 alumni chapters around the country that keep fellow Pioneers, parents and friends connected to the University.
 From networking and social events to lifelong learning, community service and sports-related opportunities—DU alumni chapters offer something for everyone.
 Chapters are instrumental in welcoming new alumni to the area while encouraging prospective students to consider Daniels.

 The Denver MBA is centered on continuous fieldwork, which translates into continuous connections with people from major corporations, the start-up community, nonprofits and governmental agencies.

-Students have partnered with corporations including Ball Corporation, Charles Schwab, Delta Dental, Enterprise Holdings, Hosting.com, Oracle, Pacific Life, Terumo BCT, The Madison Group and Zayo.
-Teams have also partnered with local nonprofits, NGOs or companies who focus on social impact including Art from Ashes, Denver Food Rescue, Denver Sister Cities, Douglas Elbert Task Force, EarthLinks, Goodwill Denver, Growing Colorado Kids, Redline, The Gathering Place and YouthRoots.
+Students have partnered with corporations including Ball Corporation, Charles Schwab, Delta Dental, Enterprise Holdings, Hosting.com, Bona, Pacific Life, Terumo BCT, The Madison Group and Zayo.
+Teams have also partnered with local nonprofits, NGOs or companies who focus on social impact, including Mile High United Way, Art from Ashes, Denver Food Rescue, Denver Sister Cities, EarthLinks, Goodwill Denver, Growing Colorado Kids and The Gathering Place.

 Students also get direct access to corporate recruiters through on-campus career fairs and special events, bringing leading voices from both businesses and nonprofits from across the region and around the world.